elementary-Inc/blog/_posts/2020-07-08-now-shipping-elementary-os.md

 ### Partners

-Partners are a higher tier that requires more involvement from both sides; in addition to selling devices with elementary OS and complying with our trademarks, partners must follow stricter software guidelines and direct per-model approval by elementary.
+Partners are a higher tier that requires more involvement from both sides; in addition to selling devices with elementary OS and complying with our trademarks, partners must follow stricter software guidelines and receive per-model approval by elementary.
 In return, we feature the specific models in [our store][store] with higher prominence.

 Partner devices require a negotiable per-device royalty.
 Thus, purchasing a partner device guarantees a portion of your purchase goes to elementary and helps ensure the long-term sustainability of elementary OS.